tttmmmyyyy/fixlang/Document.md

 #### `pop_back : Array a -> Array a`
 Pop an element at the back of an array.
 If the array is empty, this function does nothing.

+#### `pop_back! : Array a -> Array a`
+Pop an element at the back of an array.
+If the array is empty, this function does nothing.
+This function panics if elements must be cloned due to the given array being shared by multiple references.
+Note that, when the given array is empty, this function will not panic even if it is shared.

 #### `push_back : a -> Array a -> Array a`
 Push an element to the back of an array.